Pylons/docs-style-guide/docs/index.rst

         Theoretically, the sound a parrot makes when four-thousand volts of electricity pass through it.

     pining
-        What the Norwegian Blue does when it misses its homeland, e.g., pining for the fjords.
+        What the Norwegian Blue does when it misses its homeland, for example, pining for the fjords.

 References to glossary terms appear as follows.